Human3R: Everyone Everywhere All at Once: Introduction

 However, these methods have two main limitations: \textbf{1) Multi-stage/model/shot:} They~\citep{JOSH3R,hsfm} reconstruct the scene and humans separately, then jointly refine them under contact constraints.
 The entire pipeline takes hours.
 In addition, a top-down multi-person mesh regressor is used, which requires \ots human detection and human tracking models~\citep{VitDet,ViTPose,DEVA,SAM2,groundsam,SAM} to crop and associate each person before feeding into the single-person mesh regressor~\citep{HMR2,TRAM}, thus the inference speed considerably drops for images with multiple people. \\ \textbf{2) Heavy dependencies:} Apart from the modules mentioned above, numerous \ots dependencies are needed to preprocess the input images, including but not limited to metric depth estimators~\citep{zoedepth}, generic 3D reconstruction models~\citep{SLAM, dust3r,mast3r,mast3rSfM} to obtain the 3D scene pointcloud, camera pose and intrinsics.
 Both limitations hinder real-time online inference, end-to-end learning, effortless deployment, and scalability to long sequences.
 We seek a unified one-stop solution.

 We introduce \modelname, an \textit{all-at-once} model for 4D human-scene reconstruction.
 The term ``\textit{all-at-once}'' reflects several key aspects: 1) \textbf{One Model}: A unified model jointly reasons about humans, scene, and camera, rather than relying on separate \ots models for each component.
-2) \textbf{One Stage}: In contrast to prior work with iterative refinement, our method runs in an online fashion, operates on streaming video at real-time speed (15 FPS) without compromising accuracy.
+2) \textbf{One Stage}: In contrast to prior work with iterative refinement, our method runs in an online fashion.
+Specifically, our lightweight model operates on streaming video at real-time speeds (15 FPS on an RTX 4090) while maintaining competitive performance.
+It also offers configurable scalability, allowing for higher-fidelity reconstruction with larger backbones.
 3) \textbf{One Shot}: With a bottom-up multi-person \smplx regressor, our model can reconstruct multiple persons in a single forward pass.
 4) \textbf{One GPU, One Day}: Our model is parameter efficient, requiring only one day of training on a single NVIDIA 48GB GPU, still yielding \sota performance.

 The main challenge in building such a unified model lies in the lack of large-scale video datasets with reliable annotations of global human motion, 3D scene, and camera pose.
 Existing real datasets~\citep{EMDB,3DPW,RICH,SLOPER4D} are limited in scale, while synthetic ones, like BEDLAM~\citep{BEDLAM}, are limited in scene variations.
 Our key idea is to leverage the strong spatiotemporal priors~\citep{Feat2GS,ThinkingInSpace,VLM3R} learned by a 4D reconstruction foundation model~\citep{cut3r}, and extend it through minimal tuning on a relatively small-scale human-scene dataset, achieving both data and parameter efficiency.
 This approach enables us to advance from point-only reconstruction to the joint reconstruction of dense scene point clouds and sequential \smplx body meshes~\cite{SMPLX} for multiple individuals in the scene.